Description of Conduct

 On 27 June 2024, the Australian Banking Association Ltd (ABA) lodged an application for authorisation with the ACCC.
 On 26 July 2024 and 4 September 2024, the ABA sought to vary the proposed conduct.

-The ABA is seeking authorisation for itself, the Funding Parties, the RBA, Treasury and Armaguard to discuss, share information, reach agreement on and/or implement (as relevant) the following assistance measures by one or more of those parties for the purpose of supporting wholesale cash viability and access to cash by businesses and members of the public:
+The ABA sought authorisation for itself, the Funding Parties, the Reserve Bank of Australia, Treasury and Armaguard to discuss, share information, reach agreement on and/or implement (as relevant) the following assistance measures by one or more of those parties for the purpose of supporting wholesale cash viability and access to cash by businesses and members of the public:

 (a) short term financial contributions to Armaguard;

-(b) operational sustainability and efficiency measures that can be implemented across services provided to each of the Funding Parties under their respective service agreements and/or Armaguard's CIT business,
+(b) operational sustainability and efficiency measures that can be implemented across services provided to each of the Funding Parties under their respective service agreements and/or Armaguard's cash-in-transit business,

-The parties also propose to share information and consult with COBA and/or other Proposed Authorised Parties regarding the assistance measures listed above.
+The parties also proposed to share information and consult with the Customer Owned Banking Association and/or other Proposed Authorised Parties regarding the assistance measures listed above.

-The parties also seek authorisation for the development of an Independent Pricing Mechanism which is (i) analogous to pricing which would apply to regulated services, and (ii) which does not unreasonably discriminate between CIT users and the in-principle agreement to apply (but not implement) that Pricing Mechanism in respect of each (future) cash services agreement with each of the Funding Parties.
+The parties also sought authorisation for the development of an Independent Pricing Mechanism which is (i) analogous to pricing which would apply to regulated services, and (ii) which does not unreasonably discriminate between cash-in-transit users and the in-principle agreement to apply (but not implement) that Pricing Mechanism in respect of each (future) cash services agreement with each of the Funding Parties.

 On 3 July 2024, the ACCC granted interim authorisation with a condition in respect of short term financial contributions to Armaguard.